Udayraj123/OMRChecker/README.md

 -->
 ## Applying it on your own OMR Sheets
 <!-- Template alignment image here -->
-1. Follow [User Guide](https://github.com/Udayraj123/OMRChecker/wiki/User-Guide/) to create your own Template Layout.
+1. Follow the [User Guide](https://github.com/Udayraj123/OMRChecker/wiki/User-Guide/) to create your own Template Layout.
 2. Open `globals.py` and play with the parameters (although most of them would need no change :smile:)
 <!-- 3.
 Add answer key( TODO: add answer key/marking scheme guide)  -->
 3. Run the code with [appropriate arguments](https://github.com/Udayraj123/OMRChecker/wiki/User-Guide#Run-the-code).